Seelam-Mohith/Seelam-Mohith/README.md

 ## About Me

-Hi, I'm Mohith Seelam, a Computer Science Engineering student passionate about software development, artificial intelligence, cybersecurity, and problem solving.
+Hi, I'm **Mohith Seelam**, a Computer Science Engineering student passionate about software development, artificial intelligence, cybersecurity, and problem solving.
 I enjoy building practical applications, exploring new technologies, and continuously improving my skills through projects, hackathons, and competitive programming.

 My primary tech stack includes JavaScript, Python, Java, React, Node.js, Express, MongoDB, and MySQL.
 I have built projects ranging from AI-powered applications to full-stack web platforms, with a focus on creating solutions that are scalable, efficient, and user-friendly.